barcek/rhizo/README.md

 With each route change the handlers for the `clear` and `close` events are called.

-The filter components are each also passed a unique `filterId` prop and the `FrameIndex` component is passed the `channelNature` computed value indicating whether the channel is single or multi-element.

 #### FrameIndex.vue

 The 'App.vue' file uses the `FrameIndexBatch` and `FrameIndexEntry` components.